Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Before putting them in a brand new tank environment, prepare and ready your water and permit it to cycle for at least 14 days so that it has time to stabilize.

 Do Rainbow Sharks need a heater?
-This is a common question that arises in our mind while keeping this shark in tank water.
+This is a common question that arises in our minds while keeping this shark in a tank of water.
 The answer is yes.
-Use an aquarium heater to maintain your aquarium water temperature to between 72 and 79 degrees Fahrenheit.
+Use an aquarium heater to maintain your aquarium water temperature between 72 and 79 degrees Fahrenheit.

 Upon bringing the rainbow shark to your home, place it immediately into your fish tank using a net.

-Doing this can help to prevent shock and give them the best possible environment in which it will thrive.
+Doing this can help to prevent shock and give them the best possible environment in which they can thrive.

 How Big Do Rainbow Sharks get?

-Rainbow shark max size at full maturity is usually no longer than 6 inches long.
-There are some that have grown to be as long as 8 inches long, but those are an exception.
+The rainbow shark’s max size at full maturity is usually no longer than 6 inches long.
+There are some that have grown to be as long as 8 inches, but those are an exception.

 This size holds true for normal rainbow sharks as well as the same with the albino varieties.
-Both males and females tend to be about a similar size long.
+Both males and females tend to be about the same size.

 Tank Conditions